loanahoang/Summer-Intro.to.IM/FinalProject/README.md

 ![](105846841_607422366862777_4387858964236092607_n.jpg)
 ## Difficulties:

-- Understanding the speed of the ship because the computer redraw very fast
 - Communication between Arduino and Processing
+- Understanding the speed of the ship
+- When Processing read data from Arduino directly, the result was not like I expected.
+If read directly, my ship will moving left or right forever depsite not pressing the buttons.
+So I had to think of creating a boolean so that the ship only does action when button pressed